Resource

 Anthropology, Biology, Earth Science, Geography, Human Geography, Physical Geography, Social Studies, World History

-The Maya are an ancient people, whose civilization thrived in Central America thousands of years ago.
-Scholars have thought for more than 100 years that Maya culture originated in the northern reaches of what is now Guatemala around 600 BCE, migrating north to the Yucatan Peninsula of Mexico beginning around 700 CE.
+The classic Maya period of civilization in Central America–living in Mexico’s Yucatán Peninsula and its surrounding regions, including Belize, Honduras, and Guatemala–lasted until about 900 C.E.
+The Maya themselves, however, still inhabit many of the same regions as their ancient ancestors.
+Scholars have thought for more than 100 years that Maya culture originated in the northern reaches of what is now Guatemala around 600 B.C.E., migrating north to the Yucatan Peninsula of Mexico beginning around 700 C.E.
 Throughout the film Quest for the Lost Maya, a team of anthropologists finds evidence that the Maya have been in the Yucatan more than a thousand years longer than believed.

 Media Credits